 Some cotton blends are soft and will work well too.
 As long as the amount of cotton is predominant in its composition.

-Amount of yarn you need for crochet face scrubbie pattern
+Amount of yarn you need for a crochet face scrubbie pattern

 - ch(s): chain(s)